2017 International Research Training Program Scholarships (iRTP)

-Applicants for admission to PhD, who are (counter) offered entry to MRes Year 2 with a provisional 3-year PhD and who rank competitively for IPRS scholarship, may be offered a scholarship to cover their MRes Year 2 tuition fees and a living stipend.
+Applicants for admission to PhD, who are (counter) offered entry to MRes Year 2 with a provisional 3-year PhD and who rank competitively for international scholarship, may be offered a scholarship to cover their MRes Year 2 tuition fees and a living stipend.

 Applications are now open.

-To apply, go to How to Apply.
+go to How to Apply.

 For applicants currently enrolled at Macquarie University please submit the hard copy version of the application form.